Ościsłowo, Masovian Voivodeship

 Ościsłowo is a village in the administrative district of Gmina Glinojeck, within Ciechanów County, Masovian Voivodeship, in north-central Poland.

 History

 According to the 1921 census, the village had a population of 345, entirely Polish by nationality and Roman Catholic by confession.

-During the German occupation of Poland (World War II), Ościsłowo was the site of large massacres, in which several hundreds of Poles were murdered as part of the Intelligenzaktion.
-Also several dozen disabled from the region were murdered in the village on 20 February 1940.
+During the German occupation of Poland (World War II), Ościsłowo was the site of large massacres, in which several hundred Poles were murdered as part of the Intelligenzaktion.
+Also several dozen people with physical and mental disabilities from the region were murdered in the village on 20 February 1940.